Princess Charming (German TV series): Season 3

 The Princess Charming of the third season, 23-year-old college student Madleen Matthias from Weyhe, was introduced on August 16, 2022.
-Unlike the previous two seasons, this one was shot on the Thai island of Ko Samui.
-The third season began airing September 1, 2023 on RTL+.
+The season began airing September 1, 2023 on RTL+.
 Three contestants were absent from the first episode and joined the competition later on.
 One of them, Stephie Stark, had previously been a contestant on the German version of The Bachelor and publicly came out as pansexual before joining Princess Charming.
 The season additionally featured Elsa, a returning contestant from Season 1.
+Unlike the previous two seasons, this one was mainly shot on the Thai island of Ko Samui, with the finale taking place in Bangkok.

 At the Reunion, Madleen and Elsa announced they did not start a relationship after the finale.